Tampa Bay Rays vs New York Yankees - July 18, 2019 Recap

 UP NEXT

-Rays: Tampa Bay had not announced a starter for Friday's game at Baltimore.
+Rays: LHP Brendan McKay (1-0) will be recalled to start Friday against the Chicago White Sox.

 Yankees: Pushed back because of the rainout, LHP J.A.
-Happ (7-5) is slated to start Friday against Colorado and LHP Kyle Freeland (2-6).
+Happ (7-5) is slated to start Friday against Colorado.

 ---